wollomatic/socket-proxy/README.md

 ```
 ### Socket watchdog

 In certain circumstances (for example, after a Docker engine update), the socket connection may break, causing the client application to fail.
 To prevent this, the socket-proxy can be configured to check the socket availability at regular intervals.
 If the socket is not available, the socket-proxy will be stopped so the container orchestrator can restart it.
 This feature is disabled by default.
-To enable it, set the `-watchdoginterval` parameter to the desired interval in seconds and set the `-stoponwatchdog` parameter.
+To enable it, set the `-watchdoginterval` parameter (or `SP_WATCHDOGINTERVAL` env variable) to the desired interval in seconds and set the `-stoponwatchdog` parameter (or `SP_STOPONWATCHDOG=true`).
 If `-stoponwatchdog`is not set, the watchdog will only log an error message and continue to run (the problem would still exist in that case).

 ### Example for proxying the docker socket to Traefik